 When you add a sky flat to the plan this disable the “Start at dusk” and “Stop at dawn” global options.
 Do not re-enable them otherwise the sequence will not run during the twilight and the flat are bypassed.

-You can also repeat the whole list a number of time by checking the box at the bottom of the list.
+You can also repeat the whole list a number of time by checking the box at the top of the list.
 The Infinity button set a value of 999999.

 There is no option for the interval here, the repetition is immediate.
 But you can add scripts in the sequence to delay the execution in a more flexible way.